fulgenssequar/DataCSV/README.md

-# DataCSV: store and query data using CSV.jl
+# DataCSV: Store and Restore Data Using CSV.jl

-## introduction
+## Introduction

 ### What for:
-Gigantic amount of data items can be restored and extracted using Dictionary-like CSV files without exerting the memory.
+Gigantic amount of data items can be stored and extracted using Dictionary-like CSV files without exerting the memory.

 ### Features:
 - New data is appended to the csv file in disk without risk of lost in case of shutdown.
 - A column named "Data" is preserved to restore the data which is converted into String.
-- All other columns are keys for query the data.
+- All other columns are keys for query.
 - A Dict data can be directly converted into a csv item.

 ##  Usage

-Functions:
+Exported Functions:

 - CSVInfo(::Dict, String)::CSVInfo  Returns the object containing the information of the current csv file.